 Question: Can I use a VPN to access Netflix libraries from other regions on Bravia?

-Answer: In many cases, yes, but Netflix actively blocks VPNs; you’ll need to switch servers or use a streaming-optimized server that works. -
+Answer: In many cases, yes, but Netflix actively blocks VPNs; you’ll need to switch servers or use a streaming-optimized server that works.
+Nordvpn how many devices 2026: NordVPN Device Limit, Simultaneous Connections, and How to Maximize Coverage -

 Question: Are VPNs legal to use with streaming services?

-Answer: In most places, using a VPN for private browsing and streaming is legal, but it’s important to follow local laws and the terms of service of streaming platforms.
-Proton vpn no internet access heres how to fix it fast: Proton VPN No Internet Access?
-Quick Fixes, Tips, and Alternatives -
+Answer: In most places, using a VPN for private browsing and streaming is legal, but it’s important to follow local laws and the terms of service of streaming platforms. -

 Question: What should I do if my VPN won’t connect on Bravia?